tklab-tud/uscxml/docs/BUILDING.md

 	$ make -j4

 <b>Note</b>: We did not compile the prebuilts for iOS with 64Bit yet.
 As such, you will not get binaries build for
 arm64.
-The main culprit is, again, curl which assumes the size of an int to be the same as at its configure time.
+The main culprit is, again, curl which assumes the size of an int to be the identical.

 ## Language Bindings